aronsky/esphome-components/components/ble_adv_controller/CUSTOM.md

 To build the Manufacturer Data section corresponding to a command, the encoding is done as follow:
 * Convert the command and its parameters into a base 26 bytes structure containing among other:
   * A **type**: a 2 bytes code.
 No one found out yet the use of it, seems to be always 0x0100 but can be set to anything it seems
-  * An **index** / group_index: a 1 byte code allowing to identify sub entities.
-0 for the main light, 1 for another light, ...
-(NOT TESTED YET)
+  * An **index** / group_index: a 1 byte code allowing to specify a sub-identifier.
+Quite useless for this component as it is able to specify different ids with forced_id / controller id.
   * A **command id**: a code based on one byte identifying a command.
 Different in between applications but usually common between variants of a same app.
   * Command **arguments**: 0 to 4 bytes containing parameters of the command (fan speed value, light brigthness, ...)
 * Add parameters from the controller part: